Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Tote Pool Bets

 Tote bets are a type of pari-mutuel betting that is popular in horse racing.
-In a tote bet, all of the bets placed by the players are pooled together, and the total amount of money in the pool is divided among the players who correctly predicted the outcome.
+In a tote bet, all the bets placed by players are pooled together, and the total amount of money is divided among those who correctly predicted the outcome.

 Learn more about Tote Pool bets.